 As anyone who has suffered from poor health can attest, health is your greatest asset!
-Herophilus put it best when he said:
+Herophilus put it brilliantly when he said:

 When health is absent, wisdom cannot reveal itself, art cannot manifest, strength cannot fight, wealth becomes useless, and intelligence cannot be applied.